 USGS Monitoring Partnerships: EGLE and the USGS have a joint funding agreement for operating stream gages and monitoring wells, as well as collecting miscellaneous stream flow measurements.
 The USGS also conducted a study of the interactions between high-capacity wells in shallow groundwater and streamflow in nearby streams in two watersheds in the west-central portion of Michigan's Lower Peninsula (their final report is under internal agency review).
 The WUAC report contains recommendations to Michigan's legislature to provide continued long-term funding for stream gages, miscellaneous flow measurements, and monitoring wells.
+USGS Michigan staff are developing a regional groundwater model for Calhoun County in south central Lower Michigan.
+USGS staff from the Ohio-Kentucky-Indiana and the Upper Midwest Water Science Centers are collaborating with EGLE and the Michigan Geological Survey to collect additional geologic and groundwater data from the Michindoh Aquifer (a glacial aquifer underlying portions of Michigan, Indiana, and Ohio) and to develop a groundwater model for the Michindoh Aquifer.

 Groundwater Modeling Study: The three Quality of Life agencies also partnered with external stakeholders to co-fund a three-year study in Cass County in southwest Michigan.
 The Cass County study collected geologic, groundwater, and stream data, evaluated multiple methods for field data collection, and developed groundwater models for several sub-watersheds in Cass County.
 The study ended on October 7, 2019.
 EGLE and USGS reviewers cited several problems with the construction and calibration of the models, but the geologic, groundwater, stream flow, and sediment characterization sample data will be useful for evaluating future LQWs.
-Privately funded work continues (in collaboration with the WUAC Models Committee, EGLE, and USGS) to improve the Cass County Study's groundwater model.
+Privately funded work continues (in collaboration with the WUAC Models

+Committee, EGLE, and USGS) to improve the Cass County Study's groundwater model.
 Each of these monitoring and data collection efforts have been stepped-up and focused in areas of the state where groundwater LQWs are most prevalent to increase understanding of groundwater-surface water interaction, and the effects of groundwater use on stream ecology especially.

 Geologic and Groundwater Research: The glacial geology of Michigan is quite complex and varied, and it is one of the major challenges in gaining a better understanding of Michigan's groundwater resources.
 Research is continually ongoing by state, federal, and academic institutions.
-Examples of current research include a joint project with EGLE and the Michigan State University Department of Civil and Environmental Engineering to develop innovative ways of using technology to process and analyze existing information in Michigan's extensive groundwater database.
-In addition to these data collection and monitoring efforts, the Michigan Geological Survey (MGS) and USGS perform surveys and sample collections to map Michigan's glacial geology in three dimensions on a county-by-county basis.
-As of October 2020, MGS and USGS completed 21 three-dimensional glacial geology maps and two county bedrock geology maps.
-Approximately 8% of the glacial geology in Michigan has also been mapped in three dimensions.
+Examples of current research include a joint project with EGLE and MSU's Department of Civil and Environmental Engineering to develop innovative ways of using technology to process and analyze existing information in Michigan's extensive groundwater database.
+Michigan Geologic Survey (MGS) has been contracted by EGLE to validate the water well locations in Wellogic, the only subsurface database, where nearly 1/3 of the well locations are not correct.
+MGS has completed approximately 1/3 of the validations in the current Wellogic data needed by WRD-HC division to better assess the HC application process in a priority driven program with WRD.